pe-rebours/sky_detector/README.md

 ## Presentation of the solution

-The semantic segmentation is realised with a FCN (Fully Convolutional Networks) as the one presented by [1].
+The semantic segmentation is realized with a FCN (Fully Convolutional Networks) as the one presented by [1].
 But contrary to the article, we will use a ResNet50 backbone for the encoder part.

 ### Why FCN-ResNet50 ?

-Semantic segmentation has further important models that could give very good prediction when theye are well train like DeepLabV3+ or Transfomers based approach.
+Semantic segmentation has further important models that could give very good prediction when they are well train like DeepLabV3+ or Transformers based approach.
 But, in the context of the project, I was limited by local ressources (my local machine with one GPU with 3GB) but also time for learning.
 Futhermore, sky segmentation is not a too complex task compare to others so there is not necessarily the need of complexe models like Tranformers to archieve good results.
 In addition, the model should be run for real-time inference.
-FCN was an appropriate solution because, even if it give less precision than model like deeplabv3+, its performance is not too bad, it is faster in runtime and it can be train fastly.
+FCN was an appropriate solution because, even if it give less precision than model like deeplabv3+, its performance is not too bad.
+It is faster in runtime and it can be train fastly.
 The FCN is composed with a pretrained ResNet50 backbone in order to make training easier and to allow the FCN to capture deeper festures.
+It has been pretrain on a subpart of COCO dataset with 20 labels of Pascal VOC dataset.

 ### Dataset: Cityscapes

 To train and test the model, Cityscapes dataset has been used.
-It contains frames from video sequences taken during driving in stret scenes in 50 different cities.
+It contains frames from video sequences taken during driving in street scenes in 50 different cities.
 The video sequences have bene taken with different daytime, season or weather.
 There are 5000 frames with precised annotations and 20 000 annoted frames with weakly annotationd.
 Only the precised annotations have been used for training.
-This dataset has been choose because it contains outdoor images and so, it include sky in its labels.
+This dataset has been choose because it contains outdoor images and so, it includes sky in its labels.
 Because the dataset contains only urban scenes, the follow project focus more on sky segmentation in urban environment.

-There are maybe better dataset which focus on sky detection in diffenent scenes, but this one has the advantage to be easily manipulated on my local machine.
+There are maybe better datasets which focus on sky detection in diffenent scenes, but this one has the advantage to be easily manipulated on my local machine.

 Cityscapes can be download on the [official website](https://www.cityscapes-dataset.com/).
 It must be put into the folder `data` and respect the follow hierarchy: